 FORCED TO MAKE A CAREER CHANGE DUE TO COVID-19?

 Consider the following questions.
-These self-assessment exercises are time consuming, so most people skip them.
-They are, however, very important.
-By putting in the time, you will learn what you must have if you are making a career pivot or are simply burned out in your job.
+These self-assessment exercises are time-consuming, so most people skip them.
+They are, however, crucial.
+By putting in the time, you will learn what you must have if you are making a career pivot or are burned out in your job.

 1. What Skills do you HAVE that you WANT to use in a job?

 When we talk about 'skills,' it's essential to know everyone has 'transferable strengths' that can be used in any sector.
 Some examples are writing, research and communication skills.
 These differ from 'industry-specific' skills (computer programming, teaching, etc.).

 2. What is most important to you on the job? (in other words, what are your core values?)